Supporting individuals, communities, and organizations since 1976.

 Food 4 Farmers

 This nonprofit organization works to achieve food security for coffee-growing communities in Colombia, Guatemala, Mexico, and Nicaragua.
-By providing guidance and education to increase the production and consumption of local foods, they are helping to strengthen local food systems and solve seasonal hunger issues for the families, cooperatives, and communities that provide us with one of our favorite beverages.
+By providing guidance and support for growing, selling, and eating local foods, their programs are helping to solve seasonal hunger issues and increase incomes for the families of the small farmers who provide us with one of our favorite beverages.

 Multinational Exchange for Sustainable Agriculture